THE MEANING OF TIDEMARK

 “I respect that my clients are different and, though they may be dealing with similar issues, the method to resolving their particular struggles has to be individualized and adapted to what works for them.
 I guess you could say I have an integrated approach but when I’m working with clients it’s really “OUR integrated approach.””

 “I believe strongly in the collaborative impact that effective counseling and a strong counselor-client relationship can make to facilitate positive change for clients ready for happier and more satisfying lives.
 Alliance between client and counselor is fundamental and I really seek to help facilitate marked growth in individuals as a positive and non-judgmental advocate on their team.
 We will work together as one human to another.”

-Patrick currently accepts Blue Cross Blue shield insurance and United Health Care insurance.
+Patrick currently accepts Blue Cross Blue shield insurance, Superior Medicaid, Traditional Medicaid, Amerigroup, Tricare and United Health Care insurance.
 He is in the process of getting on other insurance panels.

 Kemi has recently joined Tidemark Therapy as an online therapist.
 She has extensive experience in working with Trauma/PTSD and is EMDR trained.
 She has also been trained in CBT and DBT therapies.
 She enjoys helping folks who have substance abuse history, anxiety, depression, trauma, ADHD, and family related issues and works with individuals 12 years old and up.
 She has a history of working in private practice and community based agencies.
 She has evening hours available.

-She is currently in the process of getting on all open insurance panels.
+She is currently on Blue Cross Blue shield, United Health Care, Tricare, and she is in the process of getting on other insurances.